Brainzy/RankDrop/README.md

 **Self-hosted leaderboard backend for games and apps.
 Own your data, zero recurring cost.**

 Deploy on your own infrastructure in minutes.
 No pricing per user, no vendor lock-in, no surprises.
-Works with any HTTP client — Unity, Godot, mobile, web, or desktop.
+Works with Unity (SDK included), Godot(SDK included), or any HTTP client.

 ---